Lucy Dodd

 Lucy Dodd (born 1981, New York) is an American painter and installation artist.
 Dodd synthesizes pigments from various organic and inorganic matter.
 Her work frequently invokes art historical and mythological symbolism.
 Dodd has been critically compared to mid-century artists Cy Twombly, Sigmar Polke, Robert Ryman, and Willem de Kooning.

 Early life and education

 Dodd studied at the Art Center College of Design, California (BFA, 2004) and Bard College, New York (MFA, 2011).
 She lives and works in Kingston, New York.

 Work

 Dodd stages exhibitions with a dramaturgical approach, and considers her paintings "characters."
 This staging typically consists of a ritual entrance, furniture and other decorative arts assembled in the style of a "bohemian bazaar," and monumental canvas paintings.
-In a 2018 interview with artist Rashid Johnson, Dodd explained: “I think about painting in a theatrical way. [...]
-The paintings are actually characters that people have to interact with.”
+In a 2018 interview with artist Rashid Johnson, Dodd said: "I think about painting in a theatrical way. [...]
+The paintings are actually characters that people have to interact with."
 Dodd prefers her paintings be displayed in the round "as an object," rather than flush against a wall.
 Her paintings are often dispersed throughout a gallery and visible on all sides.